lhoangan/arap_flow/README.md

 # Optical Flow ground truth using As-Rigid-As-Possible image deformation
-This is the implementation for the paper "Unsupervised Generation of Optical Flow Datasets"
+This is the implementation for the paper "Automatic Generation of Dense Non-rigid Optical Flow"

 ## Installation